microsoft/ignite-learning-paths-training-apps/apps50/demo-scripts/deployment.md

 As we progress through the Deployment steps, you will be asked to update values for these variables.
 This will make it easy to follow along with the demo scripts later on.

-First you will need to deploy the Tailwind Traders Reference Deployment into the East US region (It is very important that you deploy into the East US region).
+First you will need to deploy the Tailwind Traders Reference Deployment into the East US region

+> ⚠️ It is very important that you deploy into the East US region. ⚠️

 In order to deploy this template, you need an Azure Service Principal.
 If you do not have one, you may create one by following the steps below.